 Complete Guide to Staking Crypto & Proof of Stake

-Have you heard about staking crypto, or the blockchain model known as Proof of Stake.
-And you wonder what it means?
-And did you know that you could earn passive income from staking crypto?
+Have you heard about staking crypto, or the blockchain model known as Proof of Stake?
+And you might wonder what it means?
+Did you know that you could earn a passive income from staking cryptos?

 In this guide to staking you will learn:

 - What is Proof of Stake?